konkam/FeynmanKacParticleFilters.jl/README.md

  0.30000000000000004
 ```

+## Filtering

-Now define the (log)potential function Gt,  the transition kernel for the Cox-Ingersoll-Ross model and a resampling scheme (here multinomial):
+Now we define the (log)potential function Gt,  a simulator from the transition kernel for the Cox-Ingersoll-Ross model and a resampling scheme (here multinomial):

 ```julia
 Mt = FeynmanKacParticleFilters.create_transition_kernels_CIR(data, δ, γ, σ)